WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### What would you do if you find a bug on the production code (master branch)?

-* I would open a new branch, search and fix the bug, after merge it back to master.*
+*I would report it to my project manager.
+And he/she would tell us how/who should fix it.<br>Alternatively, I would open a new branch, search and fix the bug, after merge it back to master.*

 #### How can you move changes from one branch to another in GIT?